 It is recommended that TBM complete its Traffic Impact Assessment (TIA) Guideline with a focus on identifying transportation impacts warranting developer-funded network improvements including, but not limited to, intersection improvements, sidewalks, and bicycle or multi-user facilities.

-Complete the Traffic Impact Assessment Guideline for TBM.
+The TIA Guidelines should also define the general scope for small, medium, and large-scale developments that impact TBM's transportation network.